Overview of Colombia Healthcare System

 In addition to the EPS basic health insurance system, there are many add-on plans which expats can buy.
-These act like supplemental private insurance.
+These act like supplemental private global medical insurance.
 With these plans, you are entitled to faster service at more upscale facilities.
-Not all add on plans are available to all patients.
+Not all add-on plans are available to all patients.
 For instance, not all accept people over the age of 60 into their programs.

 Best Health Insurance in Colombia for US Citizens

 - For Foreigners in the US or US citizens abroad

 - The flexibility to tailor a plan to suit your individual needs